cwwp671/Donkey-Kong-Necky-Fight/README.md

-# Donkey Kong Necky Fight
+# Necky's Revenge
- A recreation of the Donkey Kong Necky boss fight using C#.
-Local Multiplayer and Xbox Controller compatible.
+ A remake of the Donkey Kong Country first boss fight.
+Created in 2013.
+This project used Microsoft's XNA 4.0 Framework for C#.
+It is a discontinued framework.